-Here is the part of today’s blog post where I share with you some information that may come as a surprise.
+Here is the part of today's blog post where I share some information that may come as a surprise.
 Most divorces in Texas never see the inside of the courtroom.
-That’s right- the image in your mind of you and your ex-spouse yelling at one another over the banging gavel of the judge is likely to be just that- an image in your mind.
+That's right- the image in your mind of you and your ex-spouse yelling at one another over the banging gavel of the judge is likely to be just that- an image in your mind.

 Know the situation and know what you don't know

 Every divorce case has different phases.
-You need to know where you are in your case so that you can negotiate better with your spouse.
+You need to know where you are in your case to negotiate better with your spouse.
 Your attorney will help you on this part, as well, but if you are hammering your spouse on what you are going to do with the house- and your case is barely a week old- then you are losing out on the opportunity to negotiate and discuss more relevant issues to your current phase of the case.
-You’ll get to the house- just not after one week in the divorce.
+You'll get to the house- just not after one week in the divorce.

 Before you even begin to negotiate, here are the questions that you need to ask yourself: